Art and Craft

 I have been working intimately with musicians for decades, and have optimized my instruments for professional and virtuosic use in collaboration with them.
 In individual consultations, additional customizationoptimal playability, and subjective sound tuning have been (and will continue to be) defined in order to implement personal tonal and haptic preferences on the instrument.

 The priorities of my work are concentrated on a balanced mix of tone color and volume, balance of registers, dynamics and the tone’s carrying capacity, as well as easy response and playability.
-I tune the soundboard of each instrument optimally according to these aspects.
+I tune the soundboard (the body) of each instrument optimally according to these aspects.

 For the body, high-quality, air-dried woods receive special consideration.
 I seek out and work with woods that have not only a natural structure and color, but also a special grain.
 It is my aesthetic goal to bring the natural beauty of the wood to the forefront.